thething252/RealVolumetrics/README.md

-# RealVolumetrics v0.3 - Project moced to RSSVE-Enhanced
+# RealVolumetrics v0.3 - Project moved to RSSVE-Enhanced
 This is an updated version of BananaMan's RealSolarSystem configs for the volumetric clouds mod, to be used as an alternative high performance option for users of RSSVE.

 I don't maintain it anymore, I have made a final version 0.3, and dont trust the wiki install guide, use the one on the last release!